gustavom2998/learning_rust/rust_book/1_getting_started/2_hello_world.md

 rustc rust_book/1_getting_started/hello_world.rs
 ```

-We can the run the compiled program with the following command:
+We can then run the compiled program with the following command:

 ```bash
 .\hello_world.exe